 Chairman & CEO

 John Proust has successfully founded and managed a number of resource companies.
 Mr. Proust has served on the boards and held senior operating positions, and has directed and advised public and private companies regarding debt and equity financing, mergers and acquisitions and corporate restructuring since 1986.
-Mr. Proust is currently Chairman and CEO of Southern Arc Minerals Inc., Chairman and a director of Canada Energy Partners Inc., Executive Director of TekModo Industries Inc., Interim President & CEO and a director of Outrider Energy Corp., and a director of Q Investments Ltd..
+Mr. Proust is currently Chairman and CEO of Southern Arc Minerals Inc., Chairman and a director of Canada Energy Partners Inc., non-Executive Chairman and Director of Tethyan Resources plc, Executive Director of TekModo Industries Inc., a director of Pinedale Energy Limited and a director of Q Investments Ltd..
 Mr. Proust has extensive experience in corporate governance, is a graduate of The Directors College, Michael G. De Groote School of Business at McMaster University and holds the designation of Chartered Director.